Acharavi, Corfu – Resort Guide

 These two halves can feel quite separate.

 If you don’t need a sandy beach or all the bells and whistles of a typical tourist resort then Acharavi might be for you.
-It feels less commercialised than other resorts in northern Corfu.
+It feels less commercialised than other resorts in northern Corfu, although it’s also less picturesque (the town itself anyway, the setting and beach are excellent).
+What it has in abundance is space and shoreline.

-Most visitors are couples who use it as a base for exploring the wider area by car.
+Most visitors are couples who use it as a base for exploring the wider area by car, or who just want to relax in one of Acharavi’s resort hotels.
 It’s also popular with Corfu regulars.

 It has a large year-round population so is one of the better places to go at the start or end of the season, or even in the winter.